mariakyrychok/ml_tasks/nlp_ner/README.md

 with mountain names tagged as entities for training the NER model.

 ## Model Training
-1. The dataset was tokenized using the `BertTokenizerFast`, and token labels were aligned based on a custom tag-to-ID mapping scheme.
+1. The dataset was tokenized using the `BertTokenizerFast`.
 2. The model was fine-tuned on the annotated dataset using the `Trainer` class from the Hugging Face Transformers library.
-3. The `seqeval` metric was employed for model evaluation, enabling fine-tuning by measuring the accuracy of token classification across entities like mountains.
+3. The `seqeval` metric was employed for model evaluation, enabling fine-tuning by measuring the accuracy of token classification.

 ## Model inference
-1. The input text is first split into tokens using nltk's word tokenizer.
+1. Sentence is split into tokens with pre-trained BERT tokenizer.
-2. The tokens are then passed to the BERT tokenizer for further processing, ensuring they are properly formatted for the model.
-3. Once the tokens are passed through the model, predicted labels are returned, and these are mapped back to their corresponding entity tags, distinguishing between entities like B-MOUNTAIN and I-MOUNTAIN.
+2. Then the tokens are passed through the model, predicted labels are returned, and these are mapped back to their corresponding entity tags, distinguishing between entities like B-MOUNTAIN and I-MOUNTAIN.

 ## Link to model weight